smartsendio/woocommerce/smart-send-logistics/readme.txt

 * Initial release for Wordpress.org

 == Upgrade Notice ==

+= 8.1 =
+8.1 makes it possible to create up to 100 labels at a time.
+Users can upgrade from 8.0 if they are not extending the plugin core functions.
+We recommend to make a full site backup, and [review update best practices](https://docs.woocommerce.com/document/how-to-update-your-site) before upgrading.

 = 8.0 =
 8.0 is a major update.
 Shipping methods moved to WooCommerce Shipping Zones and must be setup again after upgrading.
 Make a full site backup, and [review update best practices](https://docs.woocommerce.com/document/how-to-update-your-site) before upgrading.